-Safeguarding is defined as protecting children from maltreatment, preventing impairment of children's health or development, ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.
-(Working Together to Safeguard Children, DfE, 2018, pg.6)
+Safeguarding is defined as protecting children from maltreatment, preventing impairment of children's health and/or development, ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.
+Working Together to Safeguard Children, DfE, 2018, pg.6)

 This Child Protection Policy forms part of a suite of documents and policies which relate to the safeguarding responsibilities of the school.

-In particular this policy should be read in conjunction with:

-- the behaviour policy; - the staff behaviour policy (sometimes called a code of conduct); - the safeguarding response to children who go missing from education; and

-• the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).

-Copies of policies and a copy of Part one of KCSiE should be provided to staff at induction.
+Copies of these policies will be provided to staff at induction.

+In particular, this policy should be read in conjunction with the Safeguarding response to children who go missing from education, Safer Recruitment Policy, Whistleblowing Policy, Behaviour for Learning Policy, Anti-Bullying Policy, Employees' Code of Conduct, ICT and E-Safety Policy and Mobile Phone Use Policy.

-Purpose of a Child Protection Policy To inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding children.
+Purpose of a Child Protection Policy

+To inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding students.

 To enable everyone to have a clear understanding of how these responsibilities should be carried out.

-Hertfordshire Safeguarding Children Partnership Procedures The school follows the procedures established by the Hertfordshire Safeguarding Children Partnership (HSCP); a guide to procedure and practice for all agencies in Hertfordshire working with children and their families. https://hertsscb.proceduresonline.com/index.htm School Staff & Volunteers All school and college staff have a responsibility to provide a safe environment in which children can learn.
+Hertfordshire Safeguarding Children Board Inter-Agency Child Protection and Safeguarding Children Procedures

+The Trust follows the procedures established by the Hertfordshire Safeguarding Children Board; a guide to procedure and practice for all agencies in Hertfordshire working with children and their families. https://hertsscb.proceduresonline.com/index.htm

+School Staff & Volunteers

+All school staff have a responsibility to provide a safe environment in which children can learn.

 School staff and volunteers are particularly well placed to observe outward signs of abuse, changes in behaviour and failure to develop because they have daily contact with children.

-All school staff will receive appropriate safeguarding children training (which is updated regularly - Hertfordshire Safeguarding Children Partnership advises every three years), so that they are knowledgeable and aware of their role in the early recognition of the indicators of abuse or neglect and of the appropriate procedures to follow.
-In addition all staff members should receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Temporary staff and volunteers will be made aware of the
+All school staff will receive appropriate safeguarding child protection training, so that they are knowledgeable and aware of their role in the early recognition of the indicators of abuse or neglect and of the appropriate procedures to follow.
+This training is refreshed every three years.
+In addition, all staff members will receive safeguarding and child protection updates (for example, via email, weekly bulletin and staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively.

-Temporary staff and volunteers will be made aware of the safeguarding policies and procedures by the Designated

-Senior Person, including The Child Protection Policy and Staff Behaviour Policy (code of conduct)
+Temporary staff and volunteers will be made aware of the safeguarding policies and procedures by the Designated Senior Person - including the Safeguarding and Child Protection Policy and Employees Code of Conduct.

+Mission Statement

-Mission Statement (THIS SHOULD BE PERSONALISED FOR INDIVIDUAL SCHOOLS) Establish and maintain an ethos and culture where children feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern.
+• Establish and maintain an ethos and culture where students feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern

-Establish and maintain an ethos and culture where school staff and volunteers feel safe, are encouraged to talk and are listened and responded to when they have concerns about the safety and well-being of a child.

-Ensure children know that there are adults in the school whom they can approach if they are worried.

-Ensure that children, who have additional/unmet needs are supported appropriately.
-This could include referral to early help services or Child Protection Contact to specialist services if they are a child in need or have been / are at risk of being abused and neglected.

-Consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-Refer to KCSiE Part two Para: 93

-Staff members working with children are advised to maintain an attitude of 'it could happen here' and 'it could be happening to this child', where safeguarding is concerned.
-When concerned about the welfare of a child, staff members should always act in the interests of the child.
+- Establish and maintain an ethos and culture where school staff and volunteers feel safe, are encouraged to talk and are listened and responded to when they have concerns about the safety and well being of a student - Ensure students know that there are adults in the school whom they can approach if they are worried - Ensure that students, who have additional/unmet needs are supported appropriately.
+This could include referral to early help services or specialist services if they are a child in need or have been/are at risk of being abused and neglected - Consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+Refer to KCSiE Part two:93 - Staff members working with children are advised to maintain an attitude of 'it could happen here' and 'it could be happening to this child' where safeguarding is concerned.
+When concerned about the welfare of a child, staff members should always act in the best interests of the child.